-Denmark Now Has Two Little Mermaids.
-The Famous One Is Suing.
+Denmark now has 2 little mermaids and the famous one is suing

 The thought that his mermaid may be obliterated troubles him, he said.
 “I didn’t think we destroyed art works in Denmark.
 That’s something the Taliban do.”

 Although the Eriksen estate is seeking only 37,000 Danish crowns, about $6,000 in compensation, both Moerk and Klitgaard said they felt the suit was motivated by greed.

 The estate’s copyright will expire in 2029 — 70 years after the death of the artist — and the Broenderslev mayor said he thinks they may be “trying to get paid before then.
 There are a lot of situations where they’ve gotten money for this kind of thing.”

 There are indeed.
 As early as 1937, Eriksen successfully sued a Danish handicraft company for producing needlepoint patterns of the mermaid, whose body was modeled on his wife, Eline.